mozilla/addon-sdk/static-files/md/dev-guide/programs.md

 ## Your First Program ##

 We're going to continue building upon our package from the [Packaging] section.
-This program will add a context-menu option to links, with the ability to search Google for the link text.
+This program adds a menu item to Firefox's context menu that replaces selected text with its English translation.

 ### Using Jetpack's Built-in Libraries ###